ppeeler/social-login-app/README.md

 ## Thoughts?

 1. Generally this worked much better than I expected.
 I know this isn't an original thought, but the improvement in these tools over the last 6 months is impressive.
 2. This is 80% of the benefits of pair programming with < 1% of the cost.
-It's silly if you're not using these tools.
-3. Claude's Sonnet model was a standout and is what I used 90% of the time.
+3. Claude's Sonnet model was a standout and is what I used 90% of the time (both on its own and via Windsurf).
 When I pushed back on things that didn't make sense, it was quickest to course correct.
 Copilot I found more or less worthless (for being built into the IDE it's shockingly unergonomic and none of its first 4 suggestions would compile).
-ChatGPT was way too chatty.
+ChatGPT was way too chatty out of the box.
 I don't need 17 different options and the next 12 steps.
 4. It's amazing for all the things that need to be done once and only once for a new project.
 The stuff I need to look up every time.
 5. Talking it through design changes is exhausting.
 It took 4 or 5 turns to get it to stop using the default (ugly) color picker.
 What finally worked was giving it a sample screenshot.
 So maybe don't fire all your designers yet.
 6. You still need to know enough about programming to stop it from doing silly things.
 Frequently I had to say "shouldn't this go into terraform?" or "doesn't it make more sense to use a single approach for managing environment variables?" or whatever else.
 If you're just doing what it tells you to without applying a filter, you're 5 minutes away from an unmaintainable mess.
 I do think this leads to an interesting thought experiment.
 If LLMs are going to completely replace programmers, I think it's going to be writing code that is completely impossible for a human to maintain.
 Just a hot mess of spaghetti code, dead code, jammed together concerns, etc. But if no human ever has to touch it, that may not matter.